invig/triangles-web/README.md

 - Parse feeds of new podcasts immediately.
 - Sync API
 - Mobile clients that sync data, allow playback, download episodes, and work with bluetooth car audio.
+- Sign in with Twitter / other social graph providers
 - Caching and resizing of images to speed up loads.
 - Mark all but most recent episodes of an OMPL import as played.